-- Process assurance is important for safety-critical systems development: - Accidents are rare events so testing may not find all problems; - Safety requirements are sometimes 'shall not' requirements so cannot be demonstrated through testing. - Safety assurance activities may be included in the software process that record the analyses that have been carried out and the people responsible for these. - Personal responsibility is important as system failures may lead to subsequent legal actions.
+- Process assurance is important for safety-critical systems development: - Accidents are rare events so testing may not find all problems; - Safety requirements are sometimes 'shall not' requirements so cannot be demonstrated through testing. - Record the analyses that have been carried out and the people responsible for these. - Personal responsibility is important as system failures may lead to subsequent legal actions.